Natural disasters can occur at any time. Some, such as storms that precede floods, provide warnings.

 (prepared-housewives.com)

-Being prepared is much more than waiting for a disaster to happen.
-It benefits our life every day!
-This Blog is to help those who are ready to help themselves.
-Getting prepared can seem very overwhelming, leaving many people ready to give up before they even start!26.
-In Case Of Emergency, Read Blog
+Being prepared involves much more than just waiting for a disaster to occur.
+It enhances our daily lives!
+This blog is designed to assist those who want to help themselves.
+Preparing can seem overwhelming, leading many people to hesitate before they start.

 (incaseofemergencyblog.com)